enso-org/enso-archive/doc/design/engine/engine-services.md

   to be displayed visually in Enso Studio.
 - **Code Formatting:** Automatic formatting of Enso code using the One True Style ™.
-- **Server-Side Metadata Management:**
+- **Server-Side Metadata Management:** The lack of node metadata management in the language server currently means that any language client other than Enso Studio is guaranteed to corrupt the node metadata when editing Enso code.
+This will reset the node layout and can be quite annoying.
-- **True Multi-Client Support:** CRDTs / conflict resolution with live editing.
-Use a combination of `didChange` and `applyEdit` messages to reconcile all clients' views of the files.
-This is why `willSaveWaitUntil` is important, as it can ensure that no client saves until it has the authority (all changes reconciled) to do so.
+- **True Multi-Client Support:** The initial release will only support multiple connected clients through the use of a write lock.
+This is not a great user experience, and in future we should instead use proper conflict resolution for true collaborative editing.
+This will use a combination of `didChange` and `applyEdit` messages to reconcile all clients' views of the files.
+This is also why `willSaveWaitUntil` is important, as it can ensure that no client editor saves until it has the authority to do so (all changes are reconciled).
-- **Enhanced Semantic Analysis:** find usages, jump to definition, find symbol

-Check the LSP spec for any more that we want in future and clarify these.

-> The actionables for this section are:
->
-> - Are there any other things we know now that we want to support in the
->   future?
+- **Enhanced Semantic Analysis:** Enhanced semantic analysis operations that rely on compiler analysis and typechecking.
+This includes things like "find usages", "jump to definition" and "find symbol", as these can greatly enhance a user's development experience.
+- **LSP Spec Completeness:** We should also support all LSP messages that are relevant to our language.
+Currently we only support a small subset thereof.

 ## Protocol Message Specification
 This section exists to contain a specification of each of the messages the